KozlovKV/game-life/docs/_docs.md

 # Conclusion
 The version described above works in direct proportion to the number of cells.
 So, for the large setups one frame processing can take up to 200 seconds.
 It's long, but there are no ways for the significant optimization saving this architecture.

-Therefore, we declare that we have done optimally working version of "Conway's game of life" using Logisim and CdM-8 as technical stack.
+Therefore, we declare that we have done optimally working version of "Conway's game of life" with an enlarged field and the ability to change birth and survival conditions.

+For the creating we used Logisim and CdM-8 as technical stack.